krisarmstrong/krisarmstrong/README.md

 - 🛡️ Build secure, scalable network systems.
 - 🐍 Create Python tools for automation and problem-solving.
 - 🤝 Mentor aspiring cybersecurity and networking professionals.
+- 💡 *Fun Fact*: I’m passionate about open-source contributions and enjoy tinkering with IoT devices in my spare time.

 ---